-This test is the best way to find out how much acid is coming back up from your stomach into your oesophagus.
+These tests are the best way to find out what the muscles and nerves in your oesophagus are doing when you swallow and how much acid is coming back up from your stomach into your oesophagus.

-How should I prepare for the test?
+How should I prepare for the tests?